Yacine20elfadili/Yacine20elfadili/README.md

 # 💫 About Me:
 I'm Mohamed Yacine Elfadili, a computer science student <br>at Polydisciplinaire Faculty of Taroudant.
-Currently, I'm exploring <br>career options, acquiring in-depth knowledge, and staying <br>up-to-date with technological advancements. <br>I have experience working with HTML, CSS, and JavaScript. <br>I'm also familiar with Python, specifically with Flask, <br>and I'm learning about C.
+Currently, I'm exploring <br>career options, acquiring in-depth knowledge, and staying <br>up-to-date with technological advancements. <br>I have experience working with HTML, CSS, and JavaScript. <br>I'm also familiar with Python, specifically with Flask, <br>and I'm learning about C and C++.

 ## 🌐 Socials: